holyjak/interactive-dev-wshop/README.md

 ### Recommended Calva layout

-For me it works best to structure Calva as shown below, i.e. `server.clj` on the left, Markdown preview of the `Cheatsheet.md`, and a tiny `output.calva-repl` on the bottom.
+For me it works best to structure Calva as shown below, i.e. `server.clj` on the left, Markdown preview of the `Cheatsheet.md` on the right, and a tiny `output.calva-repl` at the bottom.
 (You can drag and drop the tabs where you want them.)

 ![Recommended Calva layout](./doc/recommended-calva-layout.png)